• voxels

 By writing some software which does the job, the whole process can be automated and fairly easily duplicated.

-Besides making an animation, the data can also be used to build a real Lego object, the size of one meter.
+Besides making an animation, the data can also be used to build a real LEGO® object, the size of one meter.

-Unfortunately I had to pay for every single Lego brick, which made it a quite expensive, but it still was a nice project.
+Unfortunately I had to pay for every single LEGO® brick, which made it a quite expensive, but it still was a nice project.

-lego object
+3D printed minified lego object